What is Consumer Behavior Data? Examples, Datasets and Providers

 What is Consumer Behavior Data?

 Consumer behavior data is information collected and analyzed about individuals’ actions, preferences, and decision-making processes as consumers.
-It includes data on purchasing patterns, brand loyalty, online browsing behavior, demographic information, and other factors that influence consumer choices.
 This data is used by businesses to understand and predict consumer behavior, tailor marketing strategies, improve products and services, and enhance customer experiences.

 What Are Examples of Consumer Behavior Data?